balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 .. note::
     Note that it is really important, that the child VDevice class has the same name that is given in the parent feature class!
 Otherwise the child VDevice will be interpreted as a new VDevice!
-In this case this will produce an exception because balder only allows the redefining of inner devices by overwriting them all on one class level.
+In this case this will produce an exception because Balder only allows the redefining of inner devices by overwriting them all on one class level.

 In a few moments, we will create a new feature class ``InternalWebpageFeature`` that should return some constant values about the server (for example the webpage url).
 This feature should be implemented by our real Server Device.
 We can